SEO or Online Community Business Seminar – May 25th, 9AM CST

 This is where things could get even trickier.
 You may have been able to identify your effective keywords in a search, but can you determine exactly how effective they are?
 Do your keywords and search phrases take into account the ways your buyers might conduct a search?

 Other aspects of your website can also be addressed, including the site loading speed.
 A slow website can discourage visitors, which then alerts Google that your site may not be of good enough quality to rank well in the search results.
+This is why usability and the mobile friendliness of your site always needs to be a priority in your overall digital marketing strategy.

-Smaller, but no less important, fixes include titles and meta data for all images and video on your site.
+Smaller but no less important fixes include titles and meta data for all images and video on your site.
 Finally, consider giving Google fresh content with relevant keywords and search phrases on a regular basis, such as through a blog or new landing pages.
 Google loves fresh content, and the more pages your site has, the more likely it will be indexed.

 Can SEO be improved without intervention?
 Sure.
 But to make dramatic improvements and really reach more people, you are going to need to dive deep.
 Talk to your consultant from JRS Mar/Com to find out what they can do for you.